2012 New York Mets season

-The 2012 New York Mets season was the franchise's 51st season and its fourth in Citi Field.
-The team celebrated its 50th anniversary, as they became a team in 1962.
-Johan Santana pitched the first no-hitter in franchise history on June 1, 2012.
-The Mets missed the post season for a 6th straight year.
+The 2012 New York Mets season was the franchise's 51st season and its 4th in Citi Field.
+The team also celebrated its 50th anniversary since their inaugural season in 1962.
+Johan Santana pitched the first no-hitter in franchise history on June 1, 2012 against the St. Louis Cardinals.
+The Mets finished with a 74–88 record and 4th place in the National League East, missing the postseason for the sixth straight season.

 Offseason

 Shortly after the 2011 season ended, the Mets made changes to their coaching staff, keeping only pitching coach Dan Warthen and hitting coach Dave Hudgens.
-3rd base coach Chip Hale went to the Oakland Athletics to join manager Bob Melvin.
+Third base coach Chip Hale went to the Oakland Athletics to join manager Bob Melvin.
 General Manager Sandy Alderson said that the "changes were necessary for us to move forward."
 Former A's manager Bob Geren was named to replace Hale.

 The additions were intended to improve the depth of the bullpen, which was sub-par in the 2011 season.
 They added reliever Ramon Ramírez and center fielder Andrés Torres, in exchange for the starting center fielder Ángel Pagán.
 They also signed Frank Francisco to be their closer, and added Jon Rauch, who was the tallest current player in the major leagues, to be the set-up man for Francisco.

 For 2012, the Mets made several construction changes to Citi Field's dimensions.
-In center field a new 8 foot wall was built in front of the 16 foot wall, coined by fans as "The Great Wall of Flushing."
+In center field a new 8-foot wall was built in front of the 16-foot wall, coined by fans as "The Great Wall of Flushing."
 In right field, a new wall in front of the existing Mo's Zone was also built.

 The Mets overhauled their uniforms for 2012.
 The cream colored pinstriped uniform became the primary home uniform, while the snow white uniforms served as the alternate home uniform.
 The black drop-shadows were removed from the pinstriped, snow white and road gray jerseys and the black two toned cap was retired.
 The black jersey and all black cap was worn on a limited basis on the road and was retired at the end of the season.
-The Mets wore two patches, one commemorating the team's 50th anniversary and another honoring Gary Carter, who died of brain cancer on February 16, 2012.
+The Mets wore two patches, one commemorating the team's 50th anniversary and another honoring Gary Carter, who died of a brain tumor on February 16, 2012.